marswon0/heart_disease_analysis/README.md

 ## Data Visualization

-This section provides some vidualizations for the training samples.
+This section provides some visualizations for the training samples.
 The proposed models are validated through the combined [UCI Heart Disease Dataset](https://archive.ics.uci.edu/ml/datasets/heart+disease) (Cleveland, Hungary, Switzerland, and the VA Long Beach).
 The combined dataset has 1025 samples, each sample has 13 features.

 <img src="/Assets/Images/visualization.JPG">